SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_5.md

         balanced:0
     }));
 ```
-    -   An electricity supply contract between the seller and buyer is defined. `seller1` commits to delivering a specific amount of electricity to `buyer1`.

 4.  **Registration of Electricity Generation:**
+    -   The production meter `production1` records a generation of electricity for a defined epoch.

 ```javascript
     result.rules.push(await eaf_node.call("balancing.addSettlement",{
         meterId: 'production1',